Esri/arcgis-maps-sdk-java-samples/local_server/local-server-services/README.md

 1. If required, you can retrieve a list of all running services with `LocalServer.INSTANCE.getServices()`.
 2. Stop the services asynchronously using `LocalService.stopAsync()`.
 3. Use `LocalServer.INSTANCE.stopAsync()` to stop the server asynchronously.
-You can use `.addDoneListener()` on this process to perform additional actions after the server is successfully stopped, such as removing temporary files
+You can use `.addDoneListener()` on this process to perform additional actions after the server is successfully stopped, such as removing temporary files.

 ## Relevant API